Religious minorities in Pakistan: Forced conversion

 As of 2013, the Human Rights Commission of Pakistan reported that cases of forced conversion are increasing. because over the past few years, laws governing the rights of religious minorities in Pakistan have changed from neutral to explicitly discriminatory.
 A 2014 report by the Movement for Solidarity and Peace (MSP) says about 1,000 women in Pakistan are forcibly converted to Islam every year (700 Christian and 300 Hindu).
-However, an opposing view also exists and was recently documented in an interview published in The Times of India; "[t]he All Pakistan Hindu Panchayat (APHP)...[says the] majority of cases of marriages between Hindu women and Muslim men were result of love affairs.
-It said due to honour, the family members of women concoct stories of abduction and forced conversions".
+However, an opposing view also exists where All Pakistan Hindu Panchayat (APHP) leader said most of the interfaith marriages were result of love affairs.

 Sikhs in Hangu district stated they were being pressured to convert to Islam by Yaqoob Khan, the assistant commissioner of Tall Tehsil, in December 2017.
 However, the Deputy Commissioner of Hangu Shahid Mehmood denied it occurred and claimed that Sikhs were offended during a conversation with Yaqub though it wasn't intentional.

 Many Hindu girls living in Pakistan are kidnapped, forcibly converted and married to Muslims.
 According to the National Commission of Justice and Peace and the Pakistan Hindu Council (PHC) around 1000 Christian and Hindu minority women are converted to Islam and then forcibly married off to their abductors or rapists.
 This practice is being reported increasingly in the districts of Tharparkar, Umerkot and Mirpur Khas in Sindh.
 According to another report from the Movement for Solidarity and Peace, about 1,000 non-Muslim girls are converted to Islam each year in Pakistan.
 According to the Amarnath Motumal, the vice chairperson of the Human Rights Commission of Pakistan, every month, an estimated 20 or more Hindu girls are abducted and converted, although exact figures are impossible to gather.
 In 2014 alone, 265 legal cases of forced conversion were reported mostly involving Hindu girls.
+In November 2019, Pakistan formed parliamentary committee to stop the act of forced conversion in the country.

 Within Pakistan, the southern province of Sindh had over 1,000 forced conversions of Christian and Hindu girls according to the annual report of the Human Rights Commission of Pakistan in 2018.
 According to victims' families and activists, Mian Abdul Haq, who is a local political and religious leader in Sindh, has been accused of being responsible for forced conversions of girls within the province.